Nonsalmon/Nonsalmon/README.md

 - 👋 Hi, I’m @Nonsalmon
 - 👀 I'm interested in software development.
 - 🌱 I'm presently studying how to create an application.
-- 💞️ I'm presently studying how to create an application.